Exact answer: Few seconds to a few minutes

 There are various methods for reducing the itching caused by a mosquito bite.

-Even if you don’t use any of these remedies, the itching will subside after a while.
+Even if you don’t use any of these remedies, the itching will subside.
 However, if you have other symptoms such as difficulty breathing, edema, or fever.
 These symptoms point to the necessity for medical attention.
 Don’t put it off until it becomes a major concern for your health.